-Schwinegar Lake, Grassy Lake, and Bobcat Lakes Loop is an excellent hike located off the Pioneer Mountains Scenic Byway.
+Schwinegar Lake, Grassy Lake, and Bobcat Lakes Loop in the Pioneer Mountains is an excellent hike located off the Pioneer Mountains Scenic Byway.
 The trailhead is very easy to get to via a well-maintained road.

 Begin the hike by crossing a small creek (Bobcat Creek) and you will reach an immediate split in the trail.
 You can begin the hike in either direction.
 We chose to start out taking Pioneer Loop National Recreation Trail which follows Lacy Creek.
 This trail starts out fairly level and passes by an open field that had livestock grazing when we hiked this in August.
 After the field, you gain a bit more elevation and hike through the lodgepole pine forest without many views.
 This trail seemed to be frequented by 4×4 vehicles and was very rocky and dry.
 After about 3.5-miles you’ll hit an intersection which goes to either Schwinegar Lake (West) or Odell Lake (East).
 Take the trail heading West to Schwinegar Lake which is about .1-miles further.
 Schwinegar Lake is a shallow Lake that had blooming lily pads on our visit.